Guest post by Dr. Rachel Cutts, Physical Therapist

-- Achieve a neutral spine(activating the glutes) and activate the transversus abdominis by breathing out slowly and drawing your belly button in (turns on when you breath out).
+- Activate the transversus abdominis by breathing out slowly and drawing your belly button in (turns on when you breath out).

-- Doing these things first put your core in a better position to brace the core
+- Doing these things first put your core in a better position to brace/activate

 - Then we turn on the diaphragm by pretending as if someone was going to punch you in the stomach.
 It activates when you breath in and push the abdominal contents down.
 Repeat exercise for 3 minutes, quality repetition over quantity.
 You know you are doing the exercise right if your 6 pack muscles do not budge out and you feel a deeper muscle working.

 - Start by performing all the instructions from the previous exercise in the side plank position.
 There should be a straight line from your head to your feet.